Experience the Past, Enjoy the Present

 He was one of the original promoters of a summer resort on Lake Michigan in South Haven, Michigan.
 The Monroe Park Cottage Company owned several furnished cottages that were rented during the summer.
 The area became known as "The Catskills of the Midwest" and in 1900, steamships brought 160,000 visitors across Lake Michigan from Chicago.

 Lester Parker married for a third time, to Missouri Gordon, in 1901.
 She went by her nickname "Zue."
-Their only child, Rachel, was born in 1908, three years after they built their home at the corner of Lafayette and East Main Streets.
+Their only child, Rachel, was born in 1908, five years after they built their home at the corner of Lafayette and East Main Streets.

 Parker and future Jefferson City Mayor C. W. Thomas went into the real estate business together in 1905, buying property known as Cottage Place Park in the block west of Lafayette Street between McCarty and Miller Streets, then the outskirts of the city.
 Kremer recalls the area was the home of the city baseball field (or as it was often called in those days "base ball.")
 The area was for a few years the site of the City Horse Show and then the State Horse Show---which later moved to Sedalia when the State Fair was held there.
 Parker and Thomas bought the area for $8,000.
 They planned to meet the high housing demand in Jefferson City by subdividing the area into residential lots.